-You can more details about Intune role-based access controls from the following article – https://docs.microsoft.com/en-us/mem/intune/fundamentals/role-based-access-control.
+You can more details about Intune role-based access controls in the following article – https://docs.microsoft.com/en-us/mem/intune/fundamentals/role-based-access-control.

-Now, you can head into Microsoft Endpoint Manager Intune Filter creation work flow.
-Let’s have a look how to create Intune filters using the following workflow.
+Now, you can head into the Microsoft Endpoint Manager Intune Filter creation workflow.
+Let’s have a look at how to create Intune filters using the following workflow.

 - From the Basics page in the filter workflow: